 Statement of purpose instructions

-For your statement of purpose, please answer both prompts.
+For your statement of purpose, please answer both prompts in your own words.
 The answer to each prompt should be a maximum of 500 words (double spaced).

 For reference when preparing to compose your statement of purpose, you can review the program's definition of Social Justice, how community health and social justice are related and how we promote the two with examples.
 Additionally, the program learning objectives are available to review.